When things get tough, we have to trust the systems we created and let them carry us through.

 Trust the System

-I have set percentages in my budget for spending and saving and for now, I am sticking to it.
-Tweaks can and should be made to adjust but the system allows for tweaking and adjusting (incidentally, that is why I love dealing with percentages- dollar amounts don’t allow themselves for the same tweaking as percentages do).
+I have set percentages in my budget for spending and saving, and I am sticking to it for now.
+Of course, tweaks can and should be made to adjust.
+Still, the system allows for tweaking and adjusting (incidentally, that is why I love dealing with percentages- dollar amounts don’t allow themselves for the same tweaking as percentages do).

 Follow the Rules

 When it seems like the rules are flying out the window and we are grasping at straws- then this is precisely the time to trust our systems.
 Trust the rules that have always been in place.
 The rules and principles don’t change even if the situation has changed.
 They are principles because they work.
 So that is what I am putting my trust in right now.
-Following the system and rules, I have set in place before all this happened.
+Following the system and rules I had set in place before all this happened.
 Spend what I am allowed to spend and save what I told myself to save.
 I have to trust that this will work for me and pray and hope it will all turn out OK!
+Having a plan helps!